cmu-sei/crucible/docs/blueprint/index.md

 2. Add a **Description of the Action**.
 3. Click **Save**.

-If necessary, an CITE action template can be deleted by clicking on the **Trash Icon** next to the desired action template.
+If necessary, a CITE action template can be deleted by clicking on the **Trash Icon** next to the desired action template.

-In the same way, an CITE action template can be edited by clicking on the **Edit Icon** next to the desired action template.
+In the same way, a CITE action template can be edited by clicking on the **Edit Icon** next to the desired action template.

 ### CITE Roles